Evidence-Based, Simplified Nutrition and Lifestyle Strategies

 7. During the remediation, check in with your project manager daily and take notes on all the build-back requirements.
 Make sure to ask their opinions on what they think caused this issue initially so you can create a plan to solve these issues.

-9. The mold inspection company or your Shoemaker IEP will need to conduct post-clearance testing of the remediated areas based on your Shoemaker IEP’s guidance.
+9. The mold inspection company or your CIRS-knowledgeable IEP will need to conduct post-clearance testing of the remediated areas based on your CIRS-knowledgeable IEP’s guidance.
 An ERMI is not a suitable alternative for this step and requires a third party to complete.

 10. Once all remediated areas pass post-clearance testing, it’s ideal to build back the home before the next steps.
 However, you likely won’t be able to occupy your property during this without the risk of exposure so most people do the build back after the small particle clean.
 Many people choose to complete the small particle clean before working on the build-back construction.